jotasi/arXivQuerPy/README.md

 The python file to run is `arXivQuerPy.py`.
 You can get all options by use of the `-h` flag.
 Also you could write you own script calling the functions of arXivQuerPy to suite your needs.

+## E-mail sending

+At the moment sending of e-mails only works within the network of the university Mainz.
+In the call to `sendMail` you can specify an own mailgate to send e-mails through, though.

 ## Functionality